BIOGRAPHY

 He enjoys a rich and varied career, and is ever expanding into new fields of study and performance.

-Michael Stanley is a multi-talented conductor, French horn player and music educator who has performed in such world-renowned venues as Carnegie Hall, Walt Disney Concert Hall and UCLA’s Royce Hall.
-Currently, he is the Music Director and Conductor of the Burbank Philharmonic Orchestra in Burbank, CA, and the Westlake Village Symphony in Westlake Village, CA. As a conductor, his performances have garnered outstanding reviews, with the Los Angeles Times proclaiming that “…[his] ensemble performed beautifully.”
+MICHAEL STANLEY is a multi-talented conductor and instrumentalist based in Southern California, who has performed in such world-renowned venues as Carnegie Hall, Walt Disney Concert Hall, and UCLA’s Royce Hall.
+As a conductor, his performances have garnered outstanding reviews, with the Los Angeles Times proclaiming that “…[his] ensemble performed beautifully.”
+He is currently the Music Director and Conductor of the Burbank Philharmonic, the Westlake Village Symphony and the Burbank Community Band.

-Mr. Stanley is currently a Doctoral student at Claremont Graduate University, where he studies conducting with Dr. David Rentz.
+Mr. Stanley holds a DMA in Conducting from Claremont Graduate University, where he studied with Dr. David Rentz.
 He received his MM in Orchestral Conducting from California State University, Long Beach, under the tutelage of Dr. Richard Rintoul.
-Among his many additional conducting teachers and mentors are Kenneth Kiesler, Jeffrey Schindler, Markand Thakar, Donald Schleicher, and Barry Brisk.
+Among his many additional conducting teachers and mentors are Kenneth Kiesler, Jeffrey Schindler, Neil Thomson, Scott Weiss and Gary Pratt.
 Mr. Stanley earned his BA in Music summa cum laude from UCLA, majoring in French horn with Richard Todd.
-He continues to play horn regularly in Southern California with groups such as the Topanga Symphony, Moorpark Symphony and LA Lawyers Philharmonic.
+He continues to play horn regularly in regional orchestras throughout Southern California.

 Background photo by Belen Martinez